papr8ka/-lwjgl-basics-wiki/ShaderLesson1.md

 ## The Fragment Shader

-Our fragment shader "returns" our "outputs" the color red; this is done by assigning a 4-component RGBA vector to `gl_FragColor`.
-This fragment shader is called on every pixel within our shape (in the case of SpriteBatch, rectangles), and for every fragment we are returning the color red.
+Our fragment shader "returns" or "outputs" the color red; this is done by assigning a 4-component RGBA vector to `gl_FragColor`.
+This fragment shader is called on every pixel within our shape (in the case of SpriteBatch, rectangles).
 Thus, we end up with red boxes...
-Pretty simple.
+Pretty bland.

 ```glsl
 gl_FragColor = vec4(1.0, 0.0, 0.0, 1.0);